edgedb/easy-edgedb/chapter3/index.md

 ## Capturing a select expression

-With these countries added, we are now ready to make Dracula.
-First we will change `places_visited` in `Person` from `City` to `Place` so that it can include many things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `filter` when we select it.
-When doing this, we put the `select` inside `()` brackets.
-The brackets (parentheses) are necessary to capture the result of the query using `select`, that we then use to do something.
-In other words, the brackets delimit (set the boundaries for) the `select` query so that its result can be used as a whole.
-EdgeDB will do the operation inside the brackets, and then that completed result is given to `places_visited`.
+With these countries added, we are now ready to insert Dracula.
+First we will change `places_visited` in `Person` from `City` to `Place` so that it can include many things: the `City` types London and Bistritz, the `Country` type Hungary, and any other types we decide to add later that will extend `Place`.

+We only know that Dracula has been in Romania, so his `places_visited` will be pretty easy: just select all the `Place` types and filter on `.name = 'Romania '`.
+When doing this, we put the `select` inside `()` brackets (parentheses).
+The parentheses are used to capture the result of the `select` query.
+In other words, the parentheses delimit (set the boundaries for) the `select` query which is then assigned to `places_visited`.

 ```edgeql
 insert Vampire {